 Features that create customer value

-Etteplan has a strong position within AM today where the goal is to be able to develop the company’s skills and assist all offices and engineers with SLS prints.
+Etteplan has a strong position in today’s AM space.
+Its goal is to develop the company’s skills and assist all offices and engineers with SLS prints.

 “With our previous SLS machine, we had at least one month of training for a new operator to run the machine at a basic level.
 Gravity enables increased user-friendliness through optimized print parameters by default.

 The powder handling is another great advantage, as we get around the challenges of handling powder in and out of the machine.
 Wematter has really thought about the functions that create customer value for development organizations like us”, adds Joachim Tollstoy, Area Manager at Etteplan.

 Etteplan will strengthen its position locally by increasing the quality and flexibility of the projects and nationally with an advanced 3D printer system from Wematter.
 In addition to supplying consultants at the customer’s work site, Etteplan’s strategy has for several years been to deliver complete development projects.
 Its Linköping office has already invested in a local workshop with the ability to quickly produce prototypes using different types of 3D printers.
 Through Wematter’s Gravity, capacity will increase significantly while the staff’s working hours will focus on development work rather than technical support.

 “Etteplan is also prominent in composite manufacturing, for example, glass and carbon fiber.
 In several projects, we have used glass and carbon fiber in our Gravity machines.
 We also have expertise in the field from our material scientists, which makes this collaboration very interesting”, concludes Robert Kniola.